vupolcom/VU-Election-Study/docs/reports/deutsche-welle/covid-and-childbenefits.md

 The most important issue in the elections of 2021 is Covid-19.
 Accross the board, people do support the Corona measures (average of 7.3 on a scale from 0-10), visualized by the dashed line in the figure below.
+77% of the Dutch populatation support the Corona measures.
 The figure below also shows some variations over parties and between measures.
 On average, there’s least support for the curfew and for opening shops, bars, and restaurants accross all parties.
 Moreover, between parties, if you intend to vote Baudet’s party (FvD), Wilders’ party (PVV) or Denk, you’re least supportive of the Corona measures.
 If you intend to vote for any of the other parties, you are quite supportive of the measures, with unsurpisingly people voting for the elderly party (50+) to be most supportive.

 <img src="Support-Corona-Measures-Party-1.png" alt="Support Corona Measures"  />
 <p class="caption">